 Gifted, bright, unusual, struggling, and special education students are all intermixed in classrooms today.
 As a result, teachers are expected to differentiate their instruction to meet the varying needs of these students.
 Unfortunately, the training teachers receive is often inadequate.
 Experienced and inexperienced teachers have different needs.
 In this project, the author attempted to solve this problem by designing a staff development workshop that is broken into two sections.
 The first section is to discuss the reasoning behind differentiated instruction.
 The second section is for all teachers.
 This section examines how differentiated instruction stems from a clear purpose of instruction.
 At the end of the workshop, grade level teams leave with one or two units of study that are differentiated.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Steele, Kristi, "Differentiated Teacher Training for Differentiated Instruction" (2006).
-All Regis University Theses.
+Student Publications.
 428.